Taiko2k/TauonMusicRemote/README.md

  - Sync audio for offline playback?
  - Play users local music files?

- ## How to test
+# How to use

+- See releases section for an APK.
 - You will need to be using Tauon Music Box v6.4.5 or greater.
 Enable the setting "Enable server for remote app" in Settings > Function > Page 4.

-## How to use

-- See releases section for an APK.
-- Enable setting in TMB as above.
 - Find your PC's local IP address (try `ip a`) and enter in app.
 Then if both apps are running you should see the app populated with content.

 ## Tips